wagtail/rfcs/text/035-sub-teams.md

 ## The sub teams

-Creation and disbandment of sub teams must be agreed on by the core team.
+Sub teams are delegated by the core team and a participating core team member is assigned.

 This RFC doesn’t propose to create any yet, since ideas for sub teams will be discussed after this RFC is accepted.

 The sub teams that will most strengthen our work will be defined by interest area and involve people with varied skills (e.g. design, marketing, community management) and viewpoints (e.g. designers, experts, stakeholders).